 This is a significant amount considering the Recommended Daily Allowance for protein is 56 grams a day for adult men and 46 grams a day for adult women.

 And don't forget grains, nuts and seeds.
 Their versatility and many varieties make them great options for boosting protein content to meals and snacks all day long.
 For example, ½ cup of cooked quinoa contributes about 4 grams of protein, while 2 tablespoons of peanut butter offer 8 grams.

 Choose Your Veggie Burger with Care

-A meat analog or substitute is a manufactured food product made to mimic the look and taste of common meat products.
-Common examples include veggie burgers, “not” dogs, and "facon" (fake bacon).
+A meat analog or substitute is a manufactured food product made to mimic the look and taste of common meat products such as veggie burgers.

 Have Food Sensitivities or Intolerances?
 Work with a Registered Dietitian Nutritionist

 Gluten sensitivity and allergies to soy, milk, eggs, nuts and peanuts makes it harder to navigate plant protein options.
 Sheth recommends working with a registered dietitian nutritionist specializing in food allergies and sensitivities to tailor a safe eating plan that ensures all nutritional needs are being met.

 A dietitian can also advise on how to read labels to avoid foods of concern and teach basic cooking skills to expand the options of restricted diets.